 From inclement weather to storage, keep your motorcycle safeguarded in any situation by creating a custom motorcycle cover!
 Crafting a one-of-a-kind motorcycle cover using supplies from Sailrite® is a great way to make sure any motorcycle is well protected and to ensure a tailored fit for your exact model.
 In this tutorial, we’ll illustrate how to make a motorcycle cover in detail from patterning and sewing panels to adding a drawstring.

 We’ll be completing this project in a total of five panels that will be sewn together.
 Yours may be slightly different in configuration, but the concept is still the same.
-For this particular motorcycle model, we used 10 yards of Evolution® Block-It® fabric, which features superior UV protection in addition to being mold, mildew and water resistant.
-Evolution is incredibly breathable and designed to keep your bike shielded from moisture, dirt and dust.
+For this particular motorcycle model, we used 10 yards of a protective cover fabric.
+We originally used Evolution® Block-It® fabric in the video, but we no longer carry this fabric.
+We now offer Protect-It™ fabric, a fantastic cover fabric which features superior UV protection as well as excellent mold, mildew and water resistance.
+Protect-It is incredibly breathable and is designed to keep your bike shielded from moisture, dirt and dust.
 The top layer offers strength and the bottom layer softness, making it an ideal choice to protect your motorcycle.
-Evolution also does not unravel, so feel free to cut it without using a hot knife.

 Another useful addition that we’ve added to this particular project is a specialized sleeve at the bottom with a drawstring inside to create a more form-fitting cover.
 Adding a drawstring or an elasticized hem to your cover will better keep out any moisture, dust or debris that your motorcycle may face when exposed to the outdoors or while in storage.
 We’ve utilized Shock Bungee Cord 1/8" (#29302) and Barrel Lock Cord Closure 3/16” Double (#121615) to make and tension our drawstring within its special sleeve.
 As an added touch, we also incorporated a Sailrite Woven Sew-In Tag (#121604) to indicate which is the outer side of our cover and declare to the world that we completed our project with help from Sailrite!